Updates on Canadian availability of "American Horror Stories", "Anne Boleyn", and more.

-The dark comedy series Made for Love, starring Cristin Milioti and Ray Romano, and based on the novel of the same name written by Alissa Nutting, will be released in the United States by HBO Max beginning on April 1, 2021.
+The dark comedy television series Made for Love, starring Cristin Milioti and Ray Romano, and based on the novel of the same name written by Alissa Nutting, was released in the United States by HBO Max beginning on Wednesday, April 1, 2021.

 However, HBO Max is not available via authorized means in Canada, and HBO Max's main Canadian partner Crave does not have rights to the series here either.

-Instead, Made for Love will be available in Canada on Amazon Prime Video, which will be debuting the full season on Friday, April 16, according to programming notices that Amazon has sent to multiple media outlets, including here at WCIW.
+Instead, in Canada, the full first season of Made for Love is now available on Amazon Prime Video as of the evening of Thursday, April 15, just ahead of the April 16 date Amazon has given in programming notices sent to multiple media outlets, including here at WCIW.
 Prime Video is part of Amazon's Prime subscription program, which costs $7.99 per month or $79.00 per year (plus applicable taxes), with a 30-day free trial available to first-time subscribers in most parts of Canada.

 Why isn't "Made for Love" available on Crave?